elmejdki/Weather-app/README.md

   git subtree push --prefix build origin gh-pages
   ```

-Now you have finish check the link of GitHub pages you will find your project deployed there. you can find the link on the repository settings page.
+  Now you have finished you can check the link to GitHub pages you will find your project deployed there. you can find the link on the repository settings page.

 # Future Feature

 - Add an API that returns images based on location and weather.
-- User an accurate API for weather to get better weather data.
+- User an accurate API for the weather to get better weather data.

 ## Author